Monique diMattina: Career

-In 2000 she orchestrated Lars von Trier's Dancer in the Dark starring Björk.

 In 2002, diMattina released Live at the 55, an instrumental collection of covers and originals with Adam Armstrong on bass, Kim Thompson on drums, diMattina on wurlitzer piano and K. T Tolhurst on pedal steel. diMattina toured in Europe, Japan, China and Sydney as principal pianist in Disney's The Lion King orchestra.

 In 2009 diMattina released her first solo piano album, Senses, followed by Welcome Stranger, in which she sings and plays piano.
 The album mostly contains original songs, with a cover of Paul Kelly's "Dumb Things" in a New Orleans style.
 In 2011 diMattina released her second solo piano album Sun signs, designed around the twelve signs of the zodiac.
-During this period she performed a regular segment called "Shaken Not Rehearsed" on radio station 3RRR 102.7 FM as a guest on Tim Thorpe's Vital bits program and later on ABC 774 with Lindy Burns when she would play bespoke songs on air, written according to listener requests within the hour.
-DiMattina also performed in the Clare Bowditch musical theatre piece Eva based on the life of jazz singer Eva Cassidy, opened for Chris Botti on his Australian tour and was musical director of Tapestry: The Music of Carole King starring Vika Bull and Debra Byrne.
+During this period she performed a regular segment called "Shaken Not Rehearsed" on radio station 3RRR 102.7 FM (Tim Thorpe's Vital Bits program) and later on ABC 774, playing bespoke songs on air, written within the hour to listener requests. diMattina also performed in the Clare Bowditch musical theatre piece Eva based on the life of jazz singer Eva Cassidy, opened for Chris Botti on his Australian tour and was musical director of Tapestry: The Music of Carole King starring Vika Bull and Debra Byrne.

 In 2012 diMattina recorded Nola's ark, at Piety Street Recording in New Orleans with producer Mark Bingham and musicians including Leroy Jones on trumpet, Matt Perrine on bass and June Yamagishi on guitar.
 Many of the eight original songs on the album originated in the "Shaken Not Rehearsed" segment.
 Nola's Ark was released on Head Records in 2013.

-Of album Everybody loves somebody Martin Jones wrote "Monique diMattina has reached that hallowed ground where influences and inspirations coalesce to produce a unique voice.
-On this new album, jazz sensibilities and classic songwriting skills blend to produce something reminiscent of the jazzier shadows of Rickie Lee Jones or Joni Mitchell.
-That is to say, some of the approaches, and aesthetics draw from jazz, but first and foremost it's about the singer and her songs."
+Of album Everybody Loves Somebody Martin Jones wrote "Monique diMattina has reached that hallowed ground where influences and inspirations coalesce to produce a unique voice.
+On this new album, jazz sensibilities and classic songwriting skills blend to produce something reminiscent of the jazzier shadows of Rickie Lee Jones or Joni Mitchell..some of the approaches, and aesthetics draw from jazz, but first and foremost it's about the singer and her songs."

 diMattina's third solo piano album Tides (2021) comprises ten notated neo-classical compositions.
-In 2022 diMattina arranged and produced Australian singer-songwriter Rebecca Barnard's jazz album The night we called it a day.
+In 2022 diMattina arranged and produced Australian singer-songwriter Rebecca Barnard's jazz album The Night We Called It A Day.

-DiMattina's recorded oeuvre reflects diverse interests.
-She has cited J. S. Bach, Nina Simone, Sidney Bechet, Édith Piaf, Bob Dylan, Astor Piazzolla, Rickie Lee Jones, Lili Boulanger, Donny Hathaway and Allen Toussaint as influences on her music.
+diMattina has cited J. S. Bach, Nina Simone, Sidney Bechet, Édith Piaf, Bob Dylan, Astor Piazzolla, Rickie Lee Jones, Lili Boulanger, Donny Hathaway and Allen Toussaint as influences on her music.

-STELLA the musical
+STELLA: A New Australian Musical

-diMattina is developing a new musical theatre work telling the life story of Australian author Stella Miles Franklin.
-STELLA will debut at the Alexander Theatre Monash in May 2025.
+diMattina wrote the book, music and lyrics to STELLA: A New Australian Musical on the life of Australian author Stella Miles Franklin.
+STELLA debuted at the Alexander Theatre Monash in June 2026.